kgiszewski/UmbracoBookshelf/README.md

 # UmbracoBookshelf
 ![Bookshelf](https://github.com/kgiszewski/UmbracoBookshelf/blob/master/assets/logo.png)

-Bookshelf will allow users to create, display and share Umbraco learning resources quickly.
+Bookshelf will allow users to create, display and share learning resources quickly through the Umbraco backoffice.

 Bookshelf works by reading markdown files from the `UmbracoBookshelf` folder of your website.